nicola-lamaddalena/cli_money_tracker/README.md

     export: exports the database to a csv file.
 It needs a name for the csv file as second input: name of the csv file: str

+Examples:

-Example: python main.py add in tv 599
+- python main.py add in tv 599
-Example: python main.py see month feb
+- python main.py see month feb
-Example: python main.py export nuovoFile
+- python main.py export nuovoFile